tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 1. If you are using a hosted platform, make sure you shut it down or delete it.

 You should follow all steps provided *after* attending the Hands-on lab.

-## Appendix A

-Appendix A outlines the detailed steps involved in manually creating the resources provisioned by the Lab ARM template.
-The ARM template creates virtual networks, virtual machine, storage accounts, and a SQL Azure database.

-### Task 1: Create storage account

--   Create a single storage account for VMs and other resource to utilize.

-### Task 2: Create virtual networks

--   Create the following Virtual Networks:

-    -   dbVnet -- subnet of 10.1.0.0

-    -   mainVnet-- subnet of 10.0.0.0

-    -   webVnet-- subnet of 10.2.0.0

--   Ensure that virtual network peerings exist:

-    -   Db\<-\>Main

-    -   Web\<-\>Main

-### Task 3: Create virtual machines

--   Create the following Virtual Machines:

-    -   PAW-1 -- A2 instance, Windows Server

-    -   DB-1 -- A2 instance, Windows Server with SQL Server -- be sure to open the windows firewall for port 1433 traffic

-    -   WEB-1-- A2 instance, Windows Server -- Install IIS

-### Task 4: Create network security groups

--   Create the following NSGs:

-    -   DbTrafficOnly -- assigned to the DB-1 nic

-    -   Paw-1-nsg -- assigned to the PAW-1 nic

-    -   WebTrafficOnly -- assigned to the WEB-1 nic

--   For the DBTrafficOnly and WebTrafficOnly, add an incoming rule with priority 1000 that denies all traffic.

-### Task 5: Azure SQL server

--   Create an instance of Azure SQL Server.

-### Task 6: Create an Azure Key Vault

--   Create an instance of Azure Key Vault.